QuintinKerns/QuintinKerns/README.md

 ## 🧑‍🏫 Teaching & Leadership

 - Mentors peers in cybersecurity skills and interview/certification preparation to support their job readiness.
-- Prepared training material for and mentored 100+ junior analysts for SOC roles
+- Prepared training material for and mentored 100+ junior analysts for SOC roles.
-- Delivered monthly vulnerability reports and incident reponse reports
+- Presented monthly vulnerability reports and incident reponse reports to leadership.

 ---